codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. Content Distribution Network
+ 1. PHP
- 2. Computational Data Network
+ 2. JavaScript
- 3. Content Delivery Network
+ 3. Python
- 4. Compressed Data Network
+ 4. C#

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  JavaScript
 </details>